 The Delaplaine is fortunate to have the support of many businesses and organizations.
-These supporters have partnered with us to bring visual arts opportunities and experiences to area residents and visitors alike.
+These supporters have partnered with us to bring visual arts opportunities and experiences to area residents and visitors alike through general operating and program support.
 Their generosity is an essential driver of our impact in the community.
 Thank you!

 A Solid Foundation: A Conversation with Marlene Young of Delaplaine Foundation

-The Delaplaine Arts Center and Delaplaine Foundation have more than a name in common: We share a deep relationship that began with George and Bettie Delaplaine.
+The Delaplaine Arts Center and Delaplaine Foundation, although separate and distinct organizations, have more than a name in common: We share a deep relationship that began with George and Bettie Delaplaine.
 Recently, we talked with Marlene Young, President of Delaplaine Foundation, about the Foundation’s ongoing support of the arts center.

 Delaplaine Arts: How and when did Delaplaine Foundation become involved in supporting The Delaplaine Arts Center?